tdmaav/AudioLib/README.md

 # AudioLib
-Simple lightweight header-only audio library for iOS
+Simple lightweight audio library for iOS

 ## Features
 * support for OGG & WAV
 * seamless loop playback
+* header-only

+## Limitations
+* no streaming
+* only 44100, 22050 and 11025 sample rates are supported

 ## Usage: